-Our final market research dashboard doesn’t use a sample of surveyed people regardless of their background, but instead interrogates the already existing customers and their experience with a certain brand.
+Our next market research dashboard doesn’t use a sample of surveyed people regardless of their background, but instead interrogates the already existing customers and their experience with a certain brand.
 First metric displayed evaluates customer loyalty, by asking them how likely they would recommend a product or service to other people on a scale from 0 to 10.
 The Net Promoter Score (NPS) classifies the answers from 0 to 6 as detractors, 7 to 8 as passives and 9 to 10 as promoters; from there, it subtracts the percentages of passives and detractors to that of promoters.
 The NPS highly depends on the industry; there are a lot of benchmarks showing the industry average, the highest and lowest scores, to which you can compare yours and from which you can set a target.

-The Customer Effort Score (CES) measures the experience a customer has with a brand, by asking them how difficult it was for them to get the help they wanted.
+The Customer Effort Score (CES) measures the experience a consumer has with a brand, by asking them how difficult it was for them to get the help they wanted.
 This difficulty is ranked from 1 (easy) to 10 (hard), and can be calculated as an average or you can overtake the NPS calculation: percentage of high level effort minus percentage of low level effort.
 The purpose is to keep that figure low, so as to avoid frictions in the customer experience.
 It is very useful to spot unseen bottlenecks that need to be solved.

 Below these scores, a chart compares the NPS and CES development over the year 2017.
-This illustrates well how hand in hand both of these metrics go: while the customer effort score decreases, meaning that the user experience gets better, the net promoter score goes up, meaning that customers are more and more likely to recommend the brand.
+This illustrates well how hand in hand both of these metrics go: while the customer effort score decreases, meaning that the user experience gets better, the net promoter score goes up, meaning they are more and more likely to recommend the brand.

-As we have seen all along these market research dashboards, displaying in parallel several metrics - that often influence each other - and being able to compare them easily is a great advantage of modern, interactive dashboards.
+As we have seen all along these market research dashboards, displaying in parallel several performance indicators that often influence each other - and being able to compare them easily is a great advantage of modern, interactive dashboards.
 Market research collects huge amount of data, that is also now going online and becomes real-time data; static PowerPoint presentations can't keep up the pace, and can't keep on being used.
 The high interactivity level offered by dashboards is an asset that facilitates your analyses and presentations: you can use interactive filters that let you easily switch between brand A, B or C to analyse, without needing a single slide for each of them (see again our first dashboard example).
 Everything is available on one dashboard and easily readable.
 Dashboards enable you to study effortlessly your data thanks to smart visualisations, and you can share them with a simple link: no need to burden mailboxes with static slides that get lost among all the others.
 Besides, for tracking studies, like the monthly monitoring of the NPS, CES and the satisfaction of your existing customers, you just need to add the new data and your dashboards get automatically updated – no need to create a new PowerPoint presentation.